OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 ### I have read everything - how can I join the developer team now?

 1. Get in touch with us!
+You can use the [contact form on the OEP](https://openenergyplatform.org/contact/) to establish initial contact and we will back to you.
 2. We always welcome new members to the development team in our regular oeo-dev-meetings, where we discuss organisational things and content related issues.
 3. To participate in the OEO development and discussion process on GitHub, you will need to become part of the [OpenEnergyFamily organisation](https://github.com/OpenEnergyPlatform).
 4. Afterwards, you can follow all instructions and explanations of the general workflow in the [CONTRIBUTING.md](https://github.com/OpenEnergyPlatform/ontology/blob/dev/CONTRIBUTING.md) on GitHub.